 Frequently Asked Questions

-If you’re working with dried cannabis flower that has not been decarbed, you will be inputting the value as THCA and checking the checkbox to account for the loss of decarboxylation if you decarb.
-If you are working with a prepared cannabis product that already has THC present because it has already been decarbed, you will enter the value as THC and not check the checkbox to associate for the loss of decarboxylation (because it has already occurred).
-If you have both numbers, simply run the calculation twice, once for each option.
+If youโre working with dried cannabis flower that has not been decarbed, you will be inputting the value as THCA and checking the checkbox to account for the loss of decarboxylation if you decarb.
+Suppose you are working with a prepared cannabis product that already has THC present because it has already been decarbed.
+In that case, you will enter the value as THC and not check the checkbox to associate for the loss of decarboxylation (because it has already occurred).
+If you have both numbers, simply run the calculation twice, once for each option.ย

 If your concentrate already comes with a milligram dosage on the label, you do not need to use this calculator.
-Simply divide the total milligrams of THC by the number of final servings in the recipe you made.
+Simply divide the total THC milligrams by the final servings in the recipe you made.
 For example, if you have a concentrate labeled with 750mg of THC for the entire syringe and add that syringe to a cookie recipe that makes 24 cookies, you would use the following equation: 750/24 = 31.25mg THC per cookie.

 Shop with Emily